Navigate

 I bring my experience with:

-• Facilitation techniques, ranging from design-led to Lego Serious Play
+• Facilitation techniques, ranging from traditional to Lego Serious Play

 • Technology transfer